 And in Castlevania: Aria of Sorrow, using the Killer Mantle soul causes Soma to hit enemies with a piece of cloth, dealing a little damage and switching the enemy's HP and MP.
 Since Golems have no MP, this makes Killer Mantle a one-hit kill on otherwise nigh-indestructible enemies, such as Iron Golems.

 The soul system in the Sorrow games in general can approach this, such as the Skeleton Waiter soul, which uses curries to kill enemies.
 The Yeti soul can make you roll up a snowball to attack enemies with too.

-Mistral in Metal Gear Rising: Revengeance wields the most literal interpretation of a polearm in human history.
-It's a pole made of arms with the hands at either end clutching little knives.
-There's also a more mundane version of this during the fight with Sundowner, if it lasts long enough after breaking his shields he'll try to whack you with a giant concrete pylon.
+Metal Gear Rising: Revengeance has this during the fight with Sundowner, if it lasts long enough after breaking his shields he'll try to whack you with a giant concrete pylon.
 You return the favor by throwing an unmanned surveillance drone at him.

 Between the two Touhou fighter games, the character Yukari Yakumo, whose power allows her to creates holes in space (gaps) that allow for instantaneous movement from one place to another, makes effective use of a strange arsenal: dropped statues, road signs, and a train.
 Yes, a train.
 She also uses her umbrella as a weapon.

 In many fanworks, Yuka Kazami uses blooming sunflowers to unnerving and occasionally deadly effect.